Chart Color Schemes

 Bomaderry has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely affecting the region.
-Notable ones include the Bomaderry High School Upgrade, Landcom Bomaderry Build-to-Rent Apartments, The Yards, Bomaderry, and SCaRP - Bomaderry Sporting Complex Redevelopment.
-The following list details those most relevant.
+AreaSearch has identified ten projects likely to affect the area.
+Notable ones include The Yards, Bomaderry High School Upgrade, Landcom Bomaderry Build-to-Rent Apartments, and SCaRP - Bomaderry Sporting Complex Redevelopment.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.